pgbarletta/locuaz/docs/source/tutorialsimple.rst

         pruner: consensus
         threshold: 2

-In this *unit*, you can set how the top *iterations* from an *epoch* will be selected to pass onto the next one.
+In this *block*, you can set how the top *iterations* from an *epoch* will be selected to pass onto the next one.

  * ``pruner``: the *consensus* pruner is the default one.
  * ``threshold``: the minimum number of scoring functions that have to improve for an *iteration*